almirbanjanovic/roadtocloud.github.io/_posts/2023-12-28-devops-gates.md

 ## Automated Change Orders
 This one is pretty simple - avoid manual committees and boards for approvals.
 This creates waste and decreases efficiency, speed and does not create knowledge through testing.

+# Final Thoughts
+We discussed the concept of DevOps gates in the context of a continuous integration and continuous deployment (CI/CD) pipeline.
+We also explored the importance of implementing gates to ensure quality, security, and compliance at different stages of the development process.
+Above, I also provided a comprehensive list of DevOps gating, to enhance  the efficiency and reliability of the software delivery pipeline.